davechan1/davechan1.github.io/_posts/2026-02-13-Fast-Inverse-Square-Root&IEEE-754-Notes.md

 categories:
   - blog
 tags:
-  - Fast Inverser Square Root
+  - Fast Inverse Square Root
   - IEEE 754
 ---

-# Notes on Fast Inverse Square Root

 It is just my note on understanding the mysterious Fast Inverse Square Root algorithm.
 I try to keep it as simple and clean as possible.
 By the way, for the amazing background stories behind it please check other great websites.